BulutTok/Titanic-Deep-Learning/README.md

 # Titanic Survival Prediction

-*A hands‑on demonstration of an end‑to‑end deep‑learning pipeline with the classic Titanic dataset.*
+*A hands‑on demonstration of an end‑to‑end deep‑learning pipeline built on the classic Titanic dataset (891 labelled passengers for training, 418 unlabeled for testing; 11 raw features including Age, Sex, Pclass, Fare, SibSp, Parch, and Embarked, with the binary target Survived).

 ---